aiddao/DaoNagarajan/README.md

 ## Features
 * Card generating system that generates cards when new information is entered into the array.
 * Search bar to filter and find information among the cards.
-* Edit button to make the information cards editable.
-* Saves the editted text into the computer's cookies.

 ## Usage
 Click this [link](https://mrhs-cte-partnerships-database-8821155.codehs.me/index.html) to get search the current database.
-Click the edit button to make small changes to the content, but to change an entire card, it is recommended to change the arrary directly.
-Click the edit button again to stop editing.
+Edit the arrary directly in the proper format in the script.js file to create new cards or edit pre-existing cards.

 To create your own database, copy the files and change the code as it is suited.